Agent5055/Vibe_Coding_hackathon_2025/THEMES.md

    - `rose-light`: Soft rose pink
    - `rose-dark`: Deep rose crimson

-## Available Extra Themes

-ThoughtWeaver also includes 5 additional themes ready to import from the `themes/` folder:

-4. **Forest Green** - Nature-inspired
+4. **Forest Green** - Nature-inspired green
 5. **Sunset Orange** - Warm and vibrant
 6. **Purple Haze** - Creative and artistic
 7. **Ocean Deep** - Ocean-inspired blues
 8. **Mocha** - Coffee-inspired browns

+All imported themes **automatically apply in dark mode first**.
+Use the theme toggle button in the header to switch between light and dark variants.

 See `themes/themes.md` for full catalog with screenshots and descriptions.